Responsibilities

 The Governors

-The Governors today are: Andrew White, Colin Clark*, Miss Christine Nicholl, Jonathan Ward, George Mortimer, Ernest Heard, Mrs Rosie Cheriton*, David Brassington, John Crooke, Henry Parker and Rupert Geering.
+The Governors today are: Andrew White, Colin Clark*, Miss Christine Nicholl, Jonathan Ward, George Mortimer, Ernest Heard, Mrs Rosie Cheriton*, David Brassington, John Crooke, Henry Parker, Rupert Geering and Stephen Miller*.

 * The three Governors representing Sandford.